Mrc0113/mrc0113.github.io/_posts/2021-03-12-mvncentral-publish-github.md

 ---
 layout: post
-title: Publishing Java Packages to Maven Central from Github for a new Domain
+title: Publishing Github Java Packages to Maven Central for a New Domain
 excerpt: "Over the past few weeks I went through the steps necessary to setup publishing of Java packages to Maven Central for a new domain.
 This was trickier than I thought so I figured I'd share what I did to hopefully help others :)"
 categories: [post]
 tags: []